 One method around this is to offer a discount for friends and family.
 Doing so may be enough to satisfy their emotions, without leaving you majorly out of pocket.
 This can also be a good way to ensure you don’t get overloaded with requests from them.

-I’ve also seen handymen trade work.
-For example, you might do some work for a someone in return for their help in painting your house.
+I’ve also seen handymen trade work with one another.
+For example, you might do some work for someone in return for their help in painting your house.
 This is a good way to keep things amicable, while also making sure nobody takes advantage of you.

 Market And Manage Your Business Well